Official Lowest Price Declaration Booking through our site is the most advantageous.

 [Shinjuku] 35 minutes by train.
 Located just a 2-minute walk from Shinjuku Station, Kabukicho, known as the city that never sleeps, showcases one of the most vibrant areas in Shinjuku, filled with numerous entertainment facilities such as game centers and karaoke.

 [Airport] Approximately 45 minutes by train from Haneda.
-1 hour by train from Narita.
-You can reach the hotel without transfers from Kuramae Station on the Toei Asakusa Line, which is a 5-minute walk from the hotel.
-If you arrive by air, you can also check in easily.
+About 1 hour by train from Narita.
+You can reach the hotel without transfers from Toei Asakusa Line "Kuramae Station," which is a 5-minute walk from the hotel.
+Easy check-in is also possible when arriving by air.

 Access Map